RecoWorld: Building Simulated Environments for Agentic Recommender Systems: User Simulation

 Effectively modeling user engagement history is essential for building simulators.
 A user may engage with multimodal items spanning text, audio, images, and videos.
 Processing them within a unified semantic space is nontrivial.
 Incorporating extended histories further requires the simulator to handle long contexts, with recent interactions likely carrying greater weight.
 For example, summarizing that ``\emph{in the past 7 days, the user watched 10 videos on deep-sea fishing, and commented on 5 friends' posts}'' can provide useful insights.
 Such compression can be achieved through statistical aggregation, semantic embeddings, or RAG techniques, all of which improve simulation efficiency.
 Below, we present three modeling alternatives for engagement history that leverage LLMs' powerful reasoning capabilities (Figure~\ref{fig:example}).

 \begin{itemize}[topsep=3pt,itemsep=0pt,leftmargin=*]

-\item \textbf{Text-based modeling}.
-One approach is to represent all user and item data in textual form.
+\item \textbf{Text-based modeling}.\quad One approach is to represent all user and item data in textual form $\mathcal{T}$.
 User demographics can be specified in the system prompt, while each item’s metadata, such as publish time, genre, creator, content type, interest cluster, and a brief summary, together with the user’s interaction history, are provided as textual context.
+Moreover, when short videos are generated directly from user prompts, such as with Sora 2~\citep{sora2_openai_2025}, the prompts can be seamlessly incorporated into the item description.
 This approach offers flexibility in determining which information to include in lifelong user behaviors, supports prompt compression for improved efficiency, and leverages the reasoning ability of LLMs to analyze user behavior and replicate user responses.
 Nonetheless, relying solely on textual descriptions may overlook certain nuances, including the mood of a video, sarcasm in content, or musical characteristics, which can limit the fidelity of preference modeling.

-\item \textbf{Multimodal modeling}.
-The second alternative is to use a multimodal LLM (MLLM) as the backbone, such as Qwen2.5's Omni model~\citep{xu2025qwen2} or vision-language models (VLM), Gemini-2.5-Pro.
+\item \textbf{Multimodal modeling}.\quad The second option is to present each item with multimodal information $\mathcal{M}$, using a multimodal LLM (MLLM) as the backbone, such as Qwen3's Omni model~\citep{xu2025qwen2} or vision-language models (VLM), Gemini-2.5-Pro.
 In this setting, items are directly ingested by the model rather than represented through textual descriptions.
 Images are tokenized into patches, while short-form videos with their audio tracks can be jointly processed through frameworks that synchronize visual and acoustic signals.
 Demographic attributes and textual metadata can also be incorporated as auxiliary inputs.
 The model output may take multiple modalities, though we restrict it to text for predicting user behavior.
 Compared with text-only LLMs, multimodal models provide richer representational capacity for multimodal content, enabling more faithful input understanding.
 Nevertheless, their reasoning ability, typically weaker, and the substantially larger token space of audio–visual inputs imposes significant context and efficiency challenges, making prompt compression particularly difficult.